Manufg07/Zillow_Dapp/README.md

 - **View Properties**: All properties added to the platform are displayed, including their name, location, price, and image.
 - **MetaMask Integration**: Users connect their Ethereum wallets through MetaMask to interact with the DApp.
 - **Decentralized Storage**: Property images are uploaded and stored on IPFS using Pinata.
+- **Buy Property**: Users can now purchase properties listed on the platform.
+The DApp handles the transfer of ownership on the Ethereum blockchain.

 ## Technologies Used